 6.)
 Utilizing the assembled mainframe, mark holes on the ground for the 14x 3/8" concrete anchors to each of the marked holes below.

 7.)
-Following the concrete anchor installation directions on page 9, drill each of the marked holes marked for the 3/8" anchors.
+Following the concrete anchor installation directions, drill each of the marked holes marked for the 3/8" anchors.
 Be sure to remove debris from holes before installing the anchors.